 About Griffith University

-We are known for our high impact research, outstanding student experience, our commitment to social justice and our welcoming environment.
-We rank in the top 2% of universities worldwide and we’re proud of our remarkable achievements, of our people and their passion for making a positive difference.
-Together we contribute to the development of knowledge and learning in an attractive environment which values excellence, equity, diversity, and innovation.
+We are known for our high impact research, outstanding student experience, and our commitment to social justice and our welcoming environment.
+We rank in the top 2% of universities worldwide and we are proud of our remarkable achievements, of our people and their passion for making a positive difference.
+Together we contribute to the development of knowledge and learning in an attractive environment, which values excellence, equity, diversity, and innovation.

-This is a continuing, full time position based at the Mount Gravatt or Gold Coast campus.
+This is a full time fixed term (2 years) position based at the Nathan campus.